Brunobf4/backend-social-networking/README.md

 -   **Data Integrity**: Relational data (Users <-> Posts) demands ACID compliance.
 -   **Prisma ORM**: Chosen for its type-safe query builder which catches schema errors at compile time.
     -   *Note on N+1*: I explicitly use `include` (e.g., retrieving Author with Posts) to ensure efficient data fetching in a single query.

+### 🧠 Artificial Intelligence
+-   **TensorFlow.js**: Used for running machine learning models directly in the Node.js/Bun backend.
+-   **Toxicity Model**: Utilizing `@tensorflow-models/toxicity` to classify comments in real-time.
+    -   *Performance*: Lightweight model loaded as a Singleton to prevent memory leaks and ensure low latency.

 ## Architecture